yanglyu520/yanglyublog/content/docs/Golang/Interview Questions/interview1.md

     * consist of a pointer to the array, length, and capacity
     * Slices are reference types, meaning that multiple slices can refer to the same underlying array.
     * Memory is allocated on demand and can be reallocated when the slice grows.
+{{</* /expand */>}}

 3. Why static types are good?

+{{</* expand "Custom Label" "..." */>}}
 Early Error Detection:

-Errors and type mismatches are caught at compile-time rather than at runtime, reducing the chances of bugs in production and improving code reliability.
+* Errors and type mismatches are caught at compile-time rather than at runtime, reducing the chances of bugs in production and improving code reliability.
 Enhanced Code Readability and Maintainability:

-Explicit type declarations make the code easier to read and understand, allowing developers to quickly grasp the types of variables and function returns, which simplifies maintenance and collaboration.
+* Explicit type declarations make the code easier to read and understand, allowing developers to quickly grasp the types of variables and function returns, which simplifies maintenance and collaboration.
 Optimized Performance:

-Compilers can optimize code more effectively when types are known at compile-time, leading to potential performance improvements due to better resource management and allocation.
+* Compilers can optimize code more effectively when types are known at compile-time, leading to potential performance improvements due to better resource management and allocation.
+{{</* /expand */>}}

 4. What are 2 types of string literals in Golang and what are the differences?
+{{</* expand "Custom Label" "..." */>}}
 In Go, there are two types of string literals: interpreted string literals and raw string literals.
 * Interpreted String Literals:
 Enclosed in double quotes `""`.